Free STD Testing in Tennessee

 Medically reviewed by one or more members of the editorial board

-Discover Nearby Options
+Explore Nearby Options

-STD testing centers in Tennessee
+Find an STD testing location near Tennessee

 Congenital syphilis rates have increased tremendously.
 Tennessee ranks 11th in all 50 US states for the highest gonorrhea cases, 17th in chlamydial infection rates, and 27th in primary and secondary syphilis rates.
 Moreover, the state ranked 19th for the number of congenital syphilis cases in which the state has observed a 19% increase since 2017.